dusty-nv/jetson-containers/packages/vit/nanosam/README.md

 # automatically pull or build a compatible container image
 ./run.sh $(./autotag nanosam)

+# or explicitly specify one of the container images above
+./run.sh dustynv/nanosam:r35.2.1

 # or if using 'docker run' (specify image and mounts/ect)
-sudo docker run --runtime nvidia -it --rm --network=host nanosam:35.2.1
+sudo docker run --runtime nvidia -it --rm --network=host dustynv/nanosam:r35.2.1
 ```
 > <sup>[`run.sh`](/docs/run.md) forwards arguments to [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) with some defaults added (like `--runtime nvidia`, mounts a `/data` cache, and detects devices)</sup><br>
 > <sup>[`autotag`](/docs/run.md#autotag) finds a container image that's compatible with your version of JetPack/L4T - either locally, pulled from a registry, or by building it.</sup>